Æternity Hyperchains® Beta Launch Lets Users Run Attack-Proof Customized L1s

+(MENAFN- GlobeNewsWire - Nasdaq) Hyperchains is the first and only blockchain solution that allows users to run a fully independent Layer 1 blockchain (L1), customize its performance, participation, and security attributes as well as set the network's reward and penalty parameters.

-(MENAFN- Zex PR Wire) Sofia, Bulgaria, 24th December 2024, ZEX PR WIRE , The Aeternity Foundation has unveiled its long-awaited Hyperchains® protocol, a solution for users - especially corporates - who require the same level of control and predictability from blockchain as they do from other parts of their IT infrastructure.
-Today's public beta release demonstrates how users can now operate up a custom-configured blockchain that's made attack-proof by using æternity, Bitcoin, or DOGE networks as a secondary security mechanism.
+Sofia, Bulgaria, Dec.
+24, 2024 (GLOBE NEWSWIRE) -- The Aeternity Foundation has unveiled its long-awaited Hyperchains® protocol, a solution for users - especially corporates - who require the same level of control and predictability from blockchain as they do from other parts of their IT infrastructure.
+Today's public beta release demonstrates how users can now operate up a custom-configured blockchain that's made attack-proof by using æternity,

 Hyperchains is the first and only blockchain solution that allows users to run a fully independent Layer 1 blockchain (L1), customize its performance, participation, and security attributes as well as set the network's reward and penalty parameters.
 Hyperchains uses a hybrid consensus mechanism layering Proof-of-Stake (PoS) performance on top of Proof-of-Work (PoW) security.